Word divider

 In punctuation, a word divider is a form of glyph which separates written words.
 In languages which use the Latin, Cyrillic, and Arabic alphabets, as well as other scripts of Europe and West Asia, the word divider is a blank space, or whitespace.
 This convention is spreading, along with other aspects of European punctuation, to Asia and Africa, where words are usually written without word separation.

-In computing, the word delimiter is used to refer to a character that separates two words.

 In character encoding, word segmentation depends on which characters are defined as word dividers.

 History

 In Ancient Egyptian, determinatives may have been used as much to demarcate word boundaries as to disambiguate the semantics of words.
 Rarely in Assyrian cuneiform, but commonly in the later cuneiform Ugaritic alphabet, a vertical stroke 𒑰 was used to separate words.
 In Old Persian cuneiform, a diagonally sloping wedge 𐏐 was used.